 How to help prevent laminitis

 There are a few things more horrible than laminitis, and of course, we never want our horses to end up with laminitis.
 There are some things that are totally out of our hands, but we create healthier lifestyles to help prevent laminitis.
 Hopefully.
-You can also skip the talk and go right to shopping this article.

 - Always get your vet involved pronto if your horse is showing any signs of a hoof problem – the earlier you catch things, even minor things, the sooner your horse can get some pain relief.

 Know your horse’s hidden risk factors for laminitis.

 - The danger of laminitis for some horses starts with their metabolism and hidden disorders that only bloodwork and your vet can uncover.